-The recent extrapolation by the economists in the Office of the Actuary at the Centers for Medicare and Medicaid Services (CMS) – which has projected all healthcare spending in the United States to be at an annual average rate of 5.8 percent for the period 2010 through 2020, and at 19.8 percent of GDP by 2020 – should be cause for celebration as well as challenge for all stakeholders: physicians, patients, insurance carriers, and professional medical billing companies.
+The recent extrapolation by the economists in the Office of the Actuary at the Centers for Medicare and Medicaid Services (CMS) – which has projected all health care spending in the United States to be at an annual average rate of 5.8% for the period 2010 through 2020, and at 19.8 percent of GDP by 2020 – should be cause for celebration as well as challenge for all stakeholders: physicians, patients, insurance carriers, and professional medical billing companies.

-Medical Billing Companies, which otherwise would have stood to gain in terms of additional market share, will be required to be even more competent in the wake of the ensuing ICD-10 and the HIPAA compliant 5010 standard for coding and reporting respectively – both of which demand a higher degree of competence as compared to the previous ICD-9 and HIPAA 4010 regimen.
+Medical Billing Companies, which otherwise would have stood to gain in terms of additional market share, will be required to be even more competitive in the wake of the ensuing ICD-10 and the HIPAA compliant 5010 standards for coding and reporting respectively – both of which demand a higher degree of competence as compared to the previous ICD-9 and HIPAA 4010 regimen.

-In such a scenario, Medicalbillersandcoders.com (www.medicalbillersandcoders.com) – the largest consortium of medical billing professionals, who are adept at accurate charge-capture, intricate procedure coding, electronic filing of claims, patient billing, multi-tiered appeal process, denial elimination initiatives, compliance standards, and ride on an paralleled set of pre-qualifiers: certified by the American Association of Professional Coders (AAPC).
+In such a scenario, Medical Billers and Coders – the largest consortium of medical billing professionals, who are adept at accurate charge-capture, intricate procedure coding, electronic filing of claims, patient billing, multi-tiered appeal process, denial elimination initiatives, compliance standards, and ride on a paralleled set of pre-qualifiers: certified by the American Association of Professional Coders (AAPC).

 These proficient Medical Billers and Coders are trained to use advanced medical billing software such as Lytec, Medic, Misys, Medisoft, NextGen, IDX, etc., and the latest coding software such as EncoderPro, FLashcode, and CodeLink.